alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/tempo.md

 ## Overview

 This package contains an extensible and configurable installation of Grafana Tempo based on the upstream chart provided by grafana.
 Tempo can be used to collect traces from your cluster service-mesh.
 Grafana has a built-in data source that can be used to query Tempo and visualize traces.
+For production workloads, Grafana has a built in Tempo data source that can be used to query Tempo and visualize traces.

 [Tempo](https://grafana.com/docs/tempo/latest/) is an open source, easy-to-use, and high-scale distributed tracing backend.
-With Tempo, the only dependencyis object storage (e.g., S3, Azure Blob, etc.).
+With Tempo, the only dependency is object storage (e.g., S3, Azure Blob, etc.).
 Tempo can ingest common open source tracing protocols, including Jaeger, Zipkin, and OpenTelemetry.

 ### Grafana Tempo